 - How is this medicine expected to work?

 Ambrisentan opposes the effect of a substance called endothelin-1.
 Endothelin-1 belongs to a group of naturally produced substances, called hormones, released by the cells which are lining the inside surface of the blood vessels.
 Endothelin-1 is known to be the most powerful substance that can cause narrowing of blood vessels.
 By blocking the effect of endothelin-1, the diameter of the blood vessels can normalise and this might induce a decrease of the blood pressure.

 - What is the stage of development of this medicine?

 At the time of submission of the application for orphan designation, preliminary clinical trials in patients with pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension had been performed and more studies were planned.

 Ambrisentan was not marketed anywhere worldwide for pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

 According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 3 March 2005 a positive opinion recommending the grant of the above-mentioned designation.

-Update: Ambrisentan (Volibris) is authorised in the European Union as of 21 April 2008 for the treatment of pulmonary arterial hypertension (PAH).
+Update: ambrisentan (Volibris) has been authorised in the EU since 21 April 2008 for the treatment of pulmonary arterial hypertension (PAH).